 College students may be at risk for certain vaccine-preventable diseases.
 In addition to the required measles immunization, we recommend WSU students stay up-to-date with several other important immunizations.

 COVID-19 Immunization: Pullman students can now upload proof of COVID-19 vaccination or medical exemptions in the Patient Portal.
-The process for applying for a non-medical exemption is now available.
+The process for applying for a sincerely held religious exemption is now available.

 - Hepatitis A